-Using the second method, we can use the SINE of 3rd angle to calculate the value of the adjacent side
+Using the second method, we can use the SINE of the third angle to calculate the value of the adjacent side.

-If we rotate the triangles to 90° left, the opposite side is swapped with the adjacent side and the SIN of angle between hypotenuse and adjacent will help to calculate the value of the third side.
+If we rotate the triangles to 90° left, the opposite side is swapped with the adjacent side, and the SIN of the angle between hypotenuse and adjacent will help calculate the value of the third side.

 SIN in Excel Example #2

-There is a tall building of unknown height and Sun ray at a point of time makes an angle at point A of 75°, thus making a shadow of the building of length 70 meters.
-We need to find the height of the tower
+There is a tall building of unknown height, and sun rays at a point of making an angle at point A of 75°, thus creating a shadow of the building of 70 meters.
+Therefore, we need to find the height of the tower.

-Height of building will be calculated using the SIN in excel function
+The height of the building will be calculated using the SIN in Excel function:

 SIN 75° = Height of Building/ Length of Shadow at point A

-Therefore, the height of building = SIN 75° * Length of Shadow at point A
+Therefore, the height of the building = SIN 75° * Length of Shadow at point A

 SIN in Excel Example #3

-We have a land in a form of a triangle, for which the two angles are given as 30° and 70° and we only know the length of one side of the triangle which is 40 meter.
-We need to find the length of other three sides and the perimeter of the triangle.
+We have a land in the form of a triangle, for which the two angles are given as 30° and 70°, and we only know the length of one side of the triangle, which is 40 meters.
+Therefore, we need to find the length of the other three sides and the perimeter of the triangle.

-Sine Rule in Trigonometry gives a relation of sin angles and sides of a triangle by a SIN formula
+The sine rule in Trigonometry gives a relation of sin angles and sides of a triangle by a SIN formula:

 a/sin α = b/sin ß = c/sin δ